ArnoGeukens/DnD-Lore/Obsidian/Vanistra/Plot Points/Tower of Tymora.md

 People who beat the tower learn from Tymora on how to be an Architect.
+They can also ask Tymora for a wish.